bflaven/BlogArticlesExamples/stop_starting_start_stopping/google_tag_manager_google_analytics/readme.md

 # 2. USING GTM

 In an ecommerce site, implementing GTM will enable custom tracking for any action that lead users down to purchase.
 So, the focus will be on tracking for instance the Checkout Path.
-Even though you are not running an ecommerce website, you can rely on the best practices and focus described below in each video (naming convention, method, tools...)
+Even though you are not running an ecommerce website, you can rely on the best practices and focus that are described below for each video (naming convention, method, tools...)

-**The idea is how to leverage on these best practises,tools and apply them to a general Website Strategy or a Conversion Strategy if you are a ecommerce website.**
+**The idea is how to leverage on these best practises, tools and apply them to a general Website Strategy or a Conversion Strategy if you are a ecommerce website.**